connorocampo/website/src/blog/development/a-self-taught-front-end-developer-and-linkedin.md

 category: Development
 ---

-Today I received a message on LinkedIn from one of my connections.
-Here’s a screencap of the message preview from my iPhone:
+<p>Today I received a message on LinkedIn from one of my connections.
+Here’s a screencap of the message preview from my iPhone:</p>

 _The screencap somehow got deleted, please enjoy this cat noping into a cardboard box instead_ 🙃